 Chris Ziebell, MD, FACEP

-Dr. Chris Ziebell is the emergency department medical director at Dell Seton Medical Center at the University of Texas at Austin.
-He has led the ED at Central Texas’ only Level I adult trauma center (formerly known as University Medical Center Brackenridge) since 2007.
+Dr. Chris Ziebell is the Director of Behavioral Health Innovation for US Acute Care Solutions.
+He took on this role after serving as the Emergency Department Medical Director at Dell Seton Medical Center at the University of Texas at Austin.
+He led the ED at Central Texas’ only Level I adult trauma center (formerly known as University Medical Center Brackenridge) from 2007-2021.

 In addition to his clinical roles, Dr. Ziebell has served as executive director of the Seton Event Medicine Institute.
 He served as President and Executive Director for Hospital Physicians in Clinical Research (HPCR), a subsidiary of USACS founding partner Emergency Service Partners.
-He has been an investigator for a number of federal research projects and is a frequent lecturer on matters of emergency medicine and trauma care.
+He has been an investigator for several federal research projects and is a frequent lecturer on matters of emergency medicine and trauma care.
 He is an Assistant Professor at the Dell Medical School at the University of Texas, Austin.
-He has been an adjunct professor for the University of Texas Medical Branch, and has also taught at Ball State University and Butler University.
+He has been an adjunct professor for the University of Texas Medical Branch and has also taught at Ball State University and Butler University.